 13. Cuyahoga Valley National Park, Ohio

 14. Hot Springs National Park, Arkansas

 Great hikers park.
 Loads to see within walking distance of the 2 main campgrounds.

 KOA says that In 2018 over 78 million households reported having at least one camper in the home.
 The growth trend continues.
 In 2018, 1 in 20 campers described themselves as being first time campers.

 How Many Americans Own an RV?

 According to RVIA (RV Industry Association) 25 Million Americans go RV’ing every year.
 10 million people own RV’s and 1 million live in RV’s full time.
-New RV sales in the US, while slowing over the last 18 months or so, are still very strong.
-Through September 2019, annual delivery of new units has topped 309,000.

 How Do I Find Good Camping Spots?